 There are some random thoughts and memories playing pachinko inside my head while I’m writing this post.
 Are they disconnected electrical pulses or an unfolding route to somewhere specific?
 Let me try to connect the dots for you.

 Ontogeny recapitulates phylogeny.
-Also called the biogenetic law and embryological parallelism.
+Also called the and embryological parallelism.
 Or, the life of the species imitates the life of the individual.
 In biology, ontogeny recapitulates phylogeny refers to the developing embryo’s path tracing all of human evolution.
 The blastula looks like a fish, then a monkey, then a person.
 Sociologically, it illustrates how human societies mirror human development — a human being starts life as an infant, grows to adolescence, becomes a young adult, enters middle age, and eventually becomes elderly and dies.
 Human societies do the same thing.”

 University of Florida, 1977, the late Peter Appledorf, PhD.
 Food Science (fondly referred to by his students as The Meat We Eat With Doctor Pete).